Wildlife Control Services in Seattle

 Wildlife Problems in Seattle, WA

-In Washington, bats are a nuisance for homeowners year-round.
-The pests look for places to hibernate during cold weather as well as seek roosts to rest during warmer months.
-Though some colonies choose trees or caves, others enter homes.
+In Washington, bats are a year-round nuisance for homeowners.
+These pests look for places to hibernate during cold weather and roosts to rest during warmer months.
+Though some colonies choose trees or caves, others will enter homes.
 Bat droppings in crawl spaces and attics can stain ceilings, produce foul smells, and encourage the growth of health-hazardous mold.
 Bats are also known carriers of rabies and should always be avoided.

 These pests like to den near a water source, so frequent rainfall in Seattle provides a variety of comfortable habitats.
-Raccoons are well adapted to urban and suburban environments and attracted to unsealed trash cans and outdoor pet food often draw a foraging raccoon into a yard.
-Raccoons in the chimney or under the deck come with the risk of disease and property damage and should be removed immediately.
+Raccoons are well adapted to urban and suburban environments and attracted to unsealed trash cans and outdoor pet food.
+In colder months, raccoons will attempt to access a home through the chimney or den under a deck.
+These pests come with the risk of disease and property damage and should be removed immediately.

 The Northern flicker is the most common woodpecker in Washington.
 Homeowners often deal with these pests in wooded areas.
 Woodpecker issues are especially frequent after storms or landscaping efforts displace trees.
 Birds that lose their habitats seek alternate shelter.
 Residents may hear them drumming on siding or gutters.